sreenaths/minimcp/README.md

 ## Using MiniMCP

 The snippets below provide a quick overview of how to use MiniMCP.
-Checkout the [examples](https://github.com/sreenaths/minimcp/tree/main/examples) for more.
+Check out the [examples](https://github.com/sreenaths/minimcp/tree/main/examples) for more.

 ### Installation